FREQUENTLY ASKED QUESTIONS

 5. I just registered for a class, but the number of credit hours is wrong.
 What should I do?

 6. What if a student experiences a death in the family or some other crisis?

 7. I recently got married/divorced.
 How do I change my name in the SIU system?

-Admittance to the College of Education and Human Service's Teacher Education Program is necessary for students who wish to be eligible for State of Illinois teacher licensing.
+Admittance to the School of Education's Teacher Education Program is necessary for students who wish to be eligible for State of Illinois teacher licensing.
 The undergraduate teacher licensing programs blend university core curriculum courses, content area courses, methods courses, professional core courses and field experiences–in essence, theory, research and practice are integrated to best prepare students to meet the needs of diverse learners in a variety of curricular situations and settings.

 In addition to its teacher education programs, the department also prepares students to practice in a wide variety of child and family service settings within the early childhood major.

 A minor in Child and Family Services is also available.